fivetran/dbt_iterable_source/README.md

 #### Unsubscribe tables are no longer history tables

-For connectors created past August 2023, as part of schema changes following Iterable's API updates, the `user_unsubscribed_channel_history` and `user_unsubscribed_message_type_history` Iterable objects will no longer be history tables.
+For connectors created past August 2023, the `user_unsubscribed_channel_history` and `user_unsubscribed_message_type_history` Iterable objects will no longer be history tables as part of schema changes following Iterable's API updates.
 The fields have also changed.
-If you are using the older connector, you will not be affected and they will still be history tables.
-We have checks in place that will automatically persist the respective fields depending on what exists in your schema.
+There is no lift required, since we have checks in place that will automatically persist the respective fields depending on what exists in your schema (they will still be history tables if you are using the old schema).

 *Please be sure you are syncing them as either both history or non-history.*